Understanding the AEIOU-TIPS Approach for Evaluating AMS

 • Overdose (or underdose of medications)

-• Underlying medical conditions (such as infections, metabolic disorders)
+• Underlying medical conditions (like infections, metabolic disorders)

 • Trauma (including head injury)